Lowake, Texas: History

-When the Concho, San Saba, and Llano Valley line laid track from Miles to Paint Rock, creating Lowake at the halfway point, the community was founded as a speculative endeavor in 1909.
+When the Concho, San Saba, and Llano Valley rail line laid track from Miles to Paint Rock, creating Lowake at the halfway point, the community was founded as a speculative endeavor in 1909.
 Two farmers, Lowe and Schlake, who gave land for the townsite, are the community's namesakes.
 In 1909, Lowake was granted a post office.
-There were reports of ten people living there in 1925, 50 in 1927, and returned to 10 in 1933.
+Ten people were reported to be living there in 1925, with 50 in 1927, and returning to 10 in 1933.
 The town featured multiple dispersed buildings, a seasonal industry, and another business in 1936.
 Lowake had 120 residents at its peak in 1961.
 Two years later, Lowake featured a community center, five establishments (one a well-known steakhouse that was known for miles), and a post office.
 Its population was 40 from 1970 through 2000.

 Although Lowake is unincorporated, it has a post office, with the ZIP code of 76855.

 On May 14, 1995, an F0 tornado struck Lowake.
 On May 18, 2019, an F3 tornado struck Lowake.
-In and around the community, this large and intense multiple-vortex tornado destroyed numerous outbuildings and an RV camper and tossed a large metal storage tank.
-Farther along the path, a home lost its roof and exterior walls.
+In and around the community, this large and intense, multiple-vortices tornado destroyed numerous outbuildings and an RV camper and tossed a large metal storage tank.
+Farther along its path, a home lost its roof and exterior walls.